VulcanJS/vulcan-docs/source/index.md

 - [Full video tutorial](https://www.youtube.com/watch?v=mEemOReAw5Y)

-In order to make working with Vulcan easier (especially when it comes to updating the core packages), you can also follow the more complicated "two-repo" pattern, with the two repository being:
+In order to make working with Vulcan easier (especially when it comes to updating the core packages), you can also follow the more complicated "two-repo" pattern, with the two repositories being:

 1. Your own Vulcan project (for example, a clone of the Vulcan Starter project as outlined above).
 2. A clone of [the main Vulcan repo](https://github.com/VulcanJS/Vulcan/), which the first repo will use as the source for the Vulcan core code.